-The Safer Communities Partnership (SCP) is a statutory, long-standing multi-agency group, which meets on a quarterly basis and is fully aligned with two other county-based groups linked to community safety - the CONTEST (counterterrorism) Board and Serious Violence and Organised Crime Board.
+The Healthy Environment Delivery Group and the Safer Communities Partnership (SCP), a statutory, long-standing multi-agency group, continue to be accountable to the PSB and report on a regular basis to the Board.
+The SCP meets on a quarterly basis and is fully aligned with two other county-based groups linked to community safety - the CONTEST (counterterrorism) Board and Serious Violence and Organised Crime Board.